 Lille is often overlooked as a Christmas holiday destination, probably because the Lille Christmas market is quite small, but this actually one of the best reasons to go.
 The market is small, charming and not overcrowded.
 It’s a casual event, popular with locals and visitors from the surrounding region.

-Lille is a foodie hub at the best of times but during Christmas, you can sample cuisines and specialties from around Europe, not just Lillois specialties.
-Lille is also known for its beautiful Flemish architecture and world-class museums.
-I’d suggest taking a tour of Lille to start your visit, especially if this is your first time in Lille and if you can, take a food tour to discover the city’s culinary specialities.
+Lille is known for its beautiful Flemish architecture and world-class museums.
+I’d suggest taking a tour of Lille to start your visit, especially if this is your first time in Lille.
+If you can, take a food tour to discover the city’s culinary specialities.

 Location: There are 90 stalls at Place Rihour and a fair and events on Grand Place.